anujs101/race/backend/README-CoverLetter.md

      "jobDescription": "We are looking for a skilled developer with experience in JavaScript, React, and Node.js..."
    }
    ```

+   Note: If you're testing with data directly from the frontend, you might need to adjust the parameter names from `selected_job_title` to `jobTitle` and from `selected_job_description` to `jobDescription`.

 5. Send the request

 ### Common Errors and Troubleshooting